USS INDEPENDENCE

 May 6, LCS 2 entered the BAE Systems Norfolk Ship Repair facility for a three-month industrial post-delivery availability (IPDA).

-October 22, The Independence (Gold) departed Naval Station Newport, R.I., after a week port call.
+October 22, The Independence (Gold) departed Naval Station Newport, R.I., after a week-long port call.

-February 15, 2011 The litoral combat ship departed BAE Systems Southeast Shipyards after a month of maintenance period and pulled into Mayport Naval Station.
+February 15, 2011 The littoral combat ship departed BAE Systems Southeast Shipyards after a month of maintenance period and returned to Naval Station Mayport.

 April 13, Cmdr.
 Gerald R. Olin relieved Cmdr.
 Michael B. Riley as CO of the USS Independence (Gold) during a change-of-command ceremony on board the ship at Mayport.